lipemat/go-live-update-urls/readme.txt

 <h3>Go PRO</h3>
 Our [PRO version](https://onpointplugins.com/product/go-live-update-urls-pro/?utm_source=readme&utm_campaign=gopro&utm_medium=dot-org) brings additional functionality to this plugin.
 Check out [the demo](https://onpointplugins.com/go-live-update-urls/go-live-update-urls-pro-demo/?utm_source=demo&utm_campaign=gopro&utm_medium=dot-org) to see if the PRO version is useful for you.

-* Updates database tables created by plugins without fear of breaking.
+* Updates database tables created by plugins.
 * Database tables are organized into simple intuitive sections.
-* Ability to choose between a full table or sections.
+* Ability to choose between tables or sections.
+* Ability to convert relative URL into absolute URL.
 * Updates serialized data across any table.
 * Updates encoded URL across any table.
 * Updates JSON data across any table.